 A Guide to Surrogacy Medications

-April 19, 2023
+Originally Posted April 19, 2023

 Posted In: Surrogacy

 Before you start your surrogacy journey, it’s a good idea to learn more about the medications you will need to take throughout the process.
 Surrogacy medications help to prepare your body for the pregnancy and make a successful pregnancy more likely.
-They’re just one part of keeping you and the baby healthy throughout the pregnancy.
+They’re just one part of keeping you and the baby healthy throughout the IVF treatment cycle and pregnancy.
 You should feel free to ask questions of your doctors about what you can expect at each stage, but here is some basic information that you can use to help guide your research and planning.

 WHAT MEDICATIONS ARE USED FOR SURROGACY?